Gwotyet/who-glass-antibiotic-consumption-dashboard/README.md

 Antimicrobial resistance (AMR) is a major public health challenge worldwide, and monitoring antimicrobial consumption is an important part of antimicrobial stewardship.

-The project was developed to explore:
+The project aimed to explore:

 - antibiotic consumption patterns over time;
 - differences between countries and WHO regions;